avierstr/amplicon_sorter/README.md

 ### Todo:

-- Try to improve speed for comparison of sequences.
 - Try to fine tune sorting to species level.
-If there are species in the sample that are more than 94% similar, the script has difficulties to separate them.
+If there are species in the sample that are more than 95-96% similar, the script has difficulties to separate them.
 Species with a higher similarity are often grouped together and give a lower consensus sequence because it is the "average" of 2 or more closely related species.
-- Improve random sampling to sequences of the same length and not to all reads.
-- Check for bug: there is sometimes an error in the percentage of reads assigned per group (sometimes > 100%).
-This has no effect on the sorting or consensus made, only on the information how many reads are assigned.

 ### Release notes:

+2023/06/19:

+- added option `-aln, --alignment` to save the alignment used to create the consensus.
+- added option `-amb, --ambiguous` to save the consensus with ambiguous nucleotides,  e. g. to find SNP positions (this is still a bit experimental).
+- a few minor bug fixes (load all sequences in capital letters (was issue with Minibar de-multiplexed files where primer sequences were in small letters), ssg value could be incorrect when processing several files from different flow cell types).
+- improvement of the consensus in homo-polymer region.
+- removed the `-so, --species_only` command line option and better cleanup of temporary files.
+- better multiprocessing at the first step for smaller files.
+- give a more logic % of the reads assigned in the result.txt file.
+- save the reads that were not assigned in any groups to a separate file  (xxx_no_group_unique.fasta)

 2023/03/24: